-10 Underrated Masterpieces at the Louvre & Tips for Visiting
+10 Underrated Masterpieces at the Louvre, With Tips for Visiting

 Here's my guide to discovering the Louvre's secret underrated masterpieces.
 I also give you tips and tricks for visiting the Louvre, to make your visit more efficient.

 If you love art, the Louvre is likely on your Paris bucket list.
 It's a fascinating palace, to be sure.
 But the Louvre is the largest, busiest, most visited museum in the world.
 It has 35,000 works of art and is a palace itself.
 It's downright intimidating.